eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 }
 ```

-As a result, running `yarn` will download any listed extensions and place them into the folder specified in `theiaPluginsDir` automatically.
+As a result, running `yarn` will download any listed extensions (including `.vsix` files from URLs) and automatically unpack them into the folder specified in `theiaPluginsDir`.
 For more details, see also the documentation on [composing Theia applications](/docs/composing_applications/#consuming-vs-code-extensions).

 ### Installing VS Code Extensions at Runtime